google/zetasql/docs/resolved_ast.md

 //   [OPTIONS (...)]
 //
 // One of &lt;clone_from&gt; or &lt;copy_from&gt; can be present for CLONE or COPY.
-//   &lt;clone_from&gt; specifes the data source to clone from (cheap, typically
+//   &lt;clone_from&gt; specifies the data source to clone from (cheap, typically
 //   O(1) operation); while &lt;copy_from&gt; is intended for a full copy.
 //
 //   ResolvedTableScan will represent the source table, with an optional